TejasGaikwad07/QuillQuest/README.md

 Built a Medium like application in the following stack- React in the frontend
-Cloudflare workers in the backend zod as the validation library, type inference for the frontend types Typescript as the language
+Cloudflare workers for the backend zod as the validation library, type inference for the frontend types Typescript as the language
 Prisma as the ORM, with connection pooling